 “Our raised beds were too big.”

 Dee Nash, creator of the popular Red Dirt Ramblings blog, couldn’t resist going big when she and her husband Bill built raised beds for a cutting garden several years ago.
 Then—yikes!—the weight of the soil caused the boards to bow and separate, leaving Nash with a tough repair job.
 Ideally, raised beds should be no more than four feet wide and up to 18 inches deep—though they can be as long as you like.
 “He was trying to give me as large a cutting garden as possible,” Nash says in her husband’s defense.
-She now know bigger isn’t always better!
+She now knows bigger isn’t always better!

 “I had to loosen my expectations.”